StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 # S&P-500-Stock-Market-Prediction

-Ongoing Personal Project till the end of this month
+Personal Project till the end of June

-Comparing the performance between traditional time series analysis ARIMA models with modern deep learning using TensorFlow2
+The main purpose of this project is to compare the performance between traditional time series analysis ARIMA models with modern deep learning using TensorFlow2

+This is a fun practice, I really enjoy it!
+I know I still have a long way to go before I can be a TensorFlow2 Skywalker:)

 May 24 : Need to understand the different performance with other python package like numpy.
 Why we use it?
 Think about reasons.